matthew-shaw/matthew-shaw.github.io/docs/blog/posts/mash-time-tracker-tags.md

 # Mash Time Tracker - time tags

-Since [introducing “Mash Time Tracker”](mash-time-tracker-intro.md) last month there have been two [releases](https://github.com/MashSoftware/time-tracker/releases) to production.
+Since [introducing Mash Time Tracker](mash-time-tracker.md) last month there have been two [releases](https://github.com/MashSoftware/time-tracker/releases) to production.
 The first was a large scale [refactoring](https://en.wikipedia.org/wiki/Code_refactoring) of the app, to improve the structure of the code and make it easier to add new features in future.
 The second release is what I want to share today; a new feature!

 <!-- more -->